 In 2010, Professor Sala was selected for service as Judge Advocate through the Excess Leave Program.
 He attended Vermont Law School, graduating with a Juris Doctorate (Cum Laude) and a Masters in Environmental Law and Policy (Magna Cum Laude).
 He was also the recipient of the 2010 Maximilian W. Kempner Award, which Vermont Law presents to the student who best embodies civility, integrity, fair-mindedness, and public service.

 After completing law school, Professor Sala reported to Legal Services Support Team, Camp Pendleton, California, where he served as Trial Counsel, Legal Team Echo, and Trial Counsel and Officer-in-Charge, Legal Team Delta.

-In 2015, Professor Sala reported to 1st Battalion, 4th Marines Camp Pendleton, California, where he served as the Battalion Judge Advocate.
+In 2015, Professor Sala reported to 1st Battalion, 4th Marines Camp Pendleton, California, and served as the Battalion Judge Advocate.
 During this time, Professor Sala deployed to Darwin, Australia, and served as counsel to the Commander of Marine Rotational Force-Darwin, supporting bilateral and multilateral training with the Australian Defense Force and regional allies and partners throughout the Indo-Pacific.